jedimatt42/fcmd/README.md

 | 0x2400  | 0x1100        | IO Buffer           |
 | 0x3500  | 0x0100        | redo buffer         |
 | 0x3600  | varies        | /free stack ------/ |

+Note: VDP RAM redo buffer is only used if no SAMS is present